-June 30, 2021 - Cash increased substantially due to the completion of a non-brokered private placement.
+June 30, 2020 - Cash increased substantially due to the completion of a non-brokered private placement.

-September 30, 2020 - Reported significant net income versus the traditional net loss due to a gain on short-term investments as well as the receipt of cash and common share option payments for the Clanton Hills and Mogollon properties.

-December 31, 2020 - Reported a significant decline in non-current liabilities due to the settlement of the Orea note through the issuance of common shares.

-March 31, 2021 - Reported an increase in net loss due to a loss on short-term investments.
-Furthermore, cash decreased due to the funding of a drill program as well as permitting application at Eastside.
+- September 30, 2020 Reported significant net income versus the traditional net loss due to a gain on short-term investments as well as the receipt of cash and common share option payments for the Clanton Hills and Mogollon properties. - December 31, 2020 Reported a significant decline in non-current liabilities due to the settlement of the Orea note through the issuance of common shares. - March 31, 2021 Reported an increase in net loss due to a loss on short-term investments.
+Furthermore, cash decreased due to the funding of a drill program as well as permitting application at Eastside. - September 30, 2021 Cash and total assets increased substantially due to the completion of a short-form prospectus offering.
+Net loss for the period also increased due to the impairment recorded against certain non-core exploration and evaluation assets.